open-energy-transition/pypsa-zambia-workshops/README.md

 To follow and explore the series of hands-on workshops, you can visit the deployed [workshop page](https://open-energy-transition.github.io/open-tyndp-workshops/intro.html).
 There, you can also simply launch each notebook in a Google Colab notebook environment by clicking the rocket logo in the top right corner.
 Alternatively, you can also build and explore the Open-TYNDP Workshops book locally.

+All notebooks are currently compatible with PyPSA v1.0.5.

 ### Building the book

 If you'd like to develop and/or build the Open-TYNDP Workshops book locally, you should: